-We will aim to achieve a minimum of Silver rating, which is regarded as the general level for great quality Open Data publication.
-We will also work hard to align to FAIR principles (findable, accessible, interoperable and re-usable).
+We will work to align to the principles that have been agreed by the whole water sector of FAIROE (findable, accessible, interoperable, reusable, open and ethical).
+We will also work hard to align to FAIR principles (findable. accessible, interoperable and re-usable).